Rick's Free Auto Repair Advice

 In the Hendrick case, new car salespeople claim they were supposed to receive 25% of the gross profit on the sale of a new car and 30% of the profit on the sale of a used car with a minimum commission of $200 per vehicle.
 “Gross profit” was defined as the difference between the selling price and the cost to put the vehicle on the lot.
 The “cost to put the vehicle on the lot is what this lawsuit is all about.”

-Lawsuit lays out the games car dealers play
+Lawsuit lays out the games dealers play with their car salespeople

 The plaintiffs in the case, new and used car salesmen, allege the dealer performed “phantom work” and allocated phony charges against the vehicles to raise the “cost to put the vehicle on the lot” in order to lower commissions.
 The lawsuit alleges Hendrick used “three discrete and sophisticated ways to manipulate and misrepresent the accounting on deals.”
 The pleadings allege that Hendrick undervalued customer trade-ins and inflated service costs.
 The examples shown include charges of $299 to fill tires with nitrogen, even when the nitrogen machine wasn’t operable, or $700 to wash and vacuum a vehicle.